Our Team

 Full Bio

-Leila D Behjat has worked globally in the fields of architecture, interior, and lighting design on both residential and commercial projects, developing an expertise in material ecology and renovation with healthier building materials.
-In her current role as Senior Researcher in Material, Design, and Practice the Lab, she curates publicly available collections of healthier, low-embodied construction products and methods and consults on projects to achieve healthier, sustainable, and more circular spaces.
+Leila D Behjat has worked globally in the fields of architecture, interior, and lighting design on both residential and commercial projects, developing expertise in material ecology and renovation with healthier building materials.
+In her previous role as Senior Researcher in Material, Design, and Practice she curated publicly available collections of healthier, low-embodied construction products and methods and consulted on projects to achieve healthier, sustainable, and more circular spaces.
 In an ever-evolving industry, she is currently furthering her education with the German Sustainable Building Council DGNB and is actively engaged in community building, and learning about creating vibrant and thriving neighborhoods.
 Leila holds a Diplom-Ingenieur (Masters) in Architecture from Hafencity Universität, Germany, and was also a 2022 Maintainers Movement Fellow.

 Luam Melake